Staff Development Procedure - Courses and Workshops

 - provide course and workshop attendance reports to the Executive Director Monash HR as required.

-The head of unit, dean or executive director can contact Staff Development or their HR Business Partner for training reports from SAP as required.
+The head of unit, dean or executive director can contact the HR Reporting team or their HR Business Partner for training reports from SAP as required.

 The staff member is responsible for: